Squarerootofpi/vue-todo/README.md

 You should now be able to use drag-and-drop to reorder the items in the list.
 Isn't this fantastic?!

-The entire `index.html` is 34 lines of code, and `script.js` is 64
+The entire `index.html` is 37 lines of code, and `script.js` is 70
 lines of code.
+Not bad for a fully functional todo list.

 You can examine the styles in `styles.css` to see how we made those work.